johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 No optimizations to handle a high concurrency, a large volume of simultaneous users.

-It takes up slightly more storage space, due to indexes, and a lot more storage space due to the inclusion of specific reviews and calendar data (review comments and the calendar table trebled the size of hard disk storage, from 100MB to 300MB).
+It takes up slightly more storage space, due to indexes, and a lot more storage space due to the inclusion of specific reviews and calendar data (review comments and the calendar table tripled the size of hard disk storage, from 100MB to 300MB).

 One big flaw is that it has to be updated manually.
 Much of that process has been automated, but I still have to start it.
+I intend to explore the feasibility of automating even that step, although I am a little nervous about scraping data without supervising it.

 It's not really designed for the user to create, update, and delete - only read, disappointing the CRUD acronym.